 You all probably know by now that I shoot travel, landscapes and wildlife nearly exclusively.
 I rarely shoot sports or ultra-fast action shots, like car races.
 But even wildlife shooters have a need for stopping fast action once in a while.
 Of course, if you are a bird photographer (God bless you all), you always need to stop action.

-But now that I’m a “senior” photographer, my ability to hand-hold and control my camera at 1/30 or even 1/60 of a second has been severely compromised.
-Yet, I still want to capture that fast moving bear when I visit the Yukon, or a bird capturing its dinner.
+But now that I’m a “senior” photographer, my ability to hand-hold and control my camera at 1⁄30 or even 1⁄60 of a second has been severely compromised.
+Yet, I still want to capture that fast moving bear fishing for salmon or a bird capturing its dinner.
 My solution is to use what is known as a Wimberley head mounted on my tripod.

 Actually, since I travel often and have to backpack to remote locations, I use a lighter Wimberley Sidekick device, which quick-mounts perfectly onto my existing Really Right Stuff BH-55 ball head.
 It allows me to mount my Nikon 70-200 with a 1.4 tele-extender or a Nikon 200-400mm and follow my subject smoothly and seamlessly, clicking away as I capture it in action.